danvk/boggle-paper/paper/paper.typ

   ]
 )

-Note that the tree is smaller (29 vs. 56 nodes) and the bound on the root node has dropped from 13 to 7.
+Note that the tree is smaller (56→29 nodes) and the bound on the root node has dropped from 13 to 7.
 Before, there were 8 ChoiceNodes with cell=1, but now there are only 2.